The Local Stellar Halo is Not Dominated by a Single Radial Merger Event: Introduction

 \section{Introduction}

-The Milky Way (MW) halo was primarily built up by accretion events \citep{Helmi2020}.
-Some evidence of the MW's accretion history comes from streams of stars stripped from satellites that are currently in the process of being accreted \citep{NewbergCarlin2016}.
-Recently, the Gaia mission \citep{GaiaCollaboration2016}, has allowed us to explore the past accretion history of the stellar halo in ways that were previously impossible \citep{Helmi2020}, using precise positions and motions for billions of stars in the local solar region.

-Perhaps the most surprising discovery in the Gaia era has been the proposal that the stellar halo is primarily made up of a single massive, ancient accretion event \citep{Deason2013,Belokurov2018}.
-This accretion event, discovered simultaneously by multiple groups as structures in velocity and chemical abundances, is known as the Gaia Sausage/\textit{Gaia}-Enceladus merger \citep[GSE,][]{Belokurov2018,Helmi2018}.
-GSE stars have a wide spread in radial velocity and near-zero rotational velocities, which creates a ``sausage'' shape in plots of $v_r$ vs. $v_\phi$.
+Perhaps the most surprising discovery in the {\it Gaia} \citep{GaiaCollaboration2016} era is the proposal that the stellar halo is primarily composed of a single massive, ancient accretion event \citep{Deason2013,Belokurov2018}.
+This accretion event, discovered simultaneously by multiple groups as structures in velocity and chemical abundances, is known as the {\it Gaia} Sausage/\textit{Gaia}-Enceladus merger \citep[GSE,][]{Belokurov2018,Helmi2018}.

-It has been claimed that the GSE debris fell into the proto-MW between 8 and 11 Gyr ago, causing the co-formation of the MW's thick disk and inner stellar halo \citep{Helmi2018,Helmi2020}.
-The large age of the GSE merger event is required to explain the age of the thick disk \citep{Belokurov2018}.
-In order to obtain the observed high metallicity of [Fe/H] $=$ -1.2 \citep{Helmi2018} at early times, the GSE progenitor must have had a stellar mass of $5\times10^9$ $M_\odot$ \citep{Vincenzo2019}.
+GSE stars have a wide spread in radial velocity and near-zero rotational velocities, resulting in a ``sausage'' shape in plots of $v_r$ vs. $v_\phi$.
+This velocity profile is built up from symmetric $v_r$ velocity lobes caused by stars on high eccentricity orbits with an apogalacticon outside the solar circle \citep[e.g. Figure 3 of][]{Donlon2019}.
+Radial merger events (RMEs) produce shell structures at the apogalacticon of the orbits; inside of apogalacticon some stars are moving towards the Galactic center and some are moving away, so symmetric lobes in $v_r$ are a hallmark of a RME.
+These velocity lobes have been used to trace GSE debris on galaxy-wide scales \citep{Lancaster2019,Iorio2019,Necib2019,IorioBelokurov2021}.
+These cited works unanamously conclude that the halo is composed of a metal-poor, radially isotropic part (often called the ``in-situ'' halo), and a metal-rich, radially anisotropic part (the GSE).

-While the majority of the literature is in agreement regarding the properties of the GSE event, an alternative interpretation of the observed Gaia Sausage/\textit{Gaia}-Enceladus phenomena has been proposed. \cite{Donlon2019} found that a young (2 Gyr ago) radial merger event (RME) could explain a portion of the ``sausage'' velocity structure, and \cite{Donlon2020} determined that the distribution of radial merger debris shells in the stellar halo was consistent with a dwarf galaxy colliding with the Galactic center 2.7 Gyr ago.
+The majority of previous literature is in agreement that the GSE debris fell into the proto-Milky Way 8-11 Gyr ago, and could be related to the co-formation of the Milky Way's (MW's) thick disk and inner stellar halo \citep{Helmi2018,Belokurov2018,Helmi2020}.
+However, \cite{Donlon2019} found that a young (2 Gyr ago) RME could explain a portion of the ``sausage'' velocity structure, and \cite{Donlon2020} determined that the distribution of RME debris shells in the stellar halo was consistent with a dwarf galaxy colliding with the Galactic center 2.7 Gyr ago.
 This recent RME is known as the Virgo Radial Merger (VRM).